 Get in the Groove

-I used a grinder disk to start a groove to accommodate the new handlebars.
-It wasn’t even attached to a grinder.
+Unless a groove is made to accommodate the new handlebars, you won’t be able to glue the new handlebars in place.
+I used a grinder disk to start; it wasn’t even attached to a grinder.
 I just held the wheel in my hand and notched the wood.

 Then I used a piece of folded coarse sandpaper, widening the gap to fit the new handle bar.